ItzSmudge/COMP0213_Group9_GraspPlanning/README.md

 Install all dependencies from the requirements.txt file

 This installs:

 - PyBullet + pybullet_data
 - NumPy, Pandas
 - Matplotlib, Seaborn
 - scikit-learn

-All modules used in this project are pure Python and cross-platform.

 ---

 ## Running the Pipeline